|Country Information & Lifestyle|

 The History-rich provinces of Crisana and Banat have exquisite natural scenery and a unique mix of architectural and cultural heritages.
-The towns of Timisoara, Oradea and Arad provide the traveler with an insight into this region’s long past and colorful traditions.
+The towns of Timisoara, Oradea and Arad provide the traveller with an insight into this region's long past and colourful traditions.

 Baile Herculane, within driving distance of Timisoara, is an ancient Roman spa, developed in the 19th century as a fashionable resort.
 Legend has it that Hercules himself bathed in the strength-giving natural springs.

 The Bihor Mountains, descending from east to west, hold some of the best-hidden treasures of Romania; explore the cave tunnels, underground waterfalls, hidden lakes, canyons and glaciers.

 Fringed by the peaks of the Carpathian Mountains and resplendent with Gothic, baroque and renaissance architecture, as well as a wealth of historical attractions, the medieval city of Brasov provides a great introduction to the region.
 Visit Brasov's many historic and archaeological gems before heading for the medieval town of Sibiu.

 Located at the foot of the Bargau Mountains, not far away from Borgo Pass which connects Transylvania to Bucovina, the town of Bistrita is one of the oldest in the region.
 The old town's quaint 15th and 16th century merchant houses, the remains of the 13th century fortress walls, and the city's unhurried pace have preserved some of Bistrita's once-thriving medieval atmosphere.